 - two to three drops liquid smoke, to taste

 In a bowl, combine the cheese and tequila; let sit until the tequila is absorbed, about 45 minutes, gently tossing with a fork now and then.

 Roast the peppers directly over a gas flame or under a preheated broiler, turning, until charred all over.
 Peel, seed and stem the peppers, then cut into 1/4-inch dice.

 In a medium skillet, melt the butter.
 Add the onion and cook over moderately low heat until softened, about 7 minutes.
 Scrape the onion into the infused cheese.
 Add the mayonnaise, peppers, paprika, cayenne and mustard powder.
 Season to taste with salt and liquid smoke.

+You know I’ll be bringing this to our Throwback Thursday #25 Link Party, hosted by Quinn of Dad What’s for Dinner, Meaghan of 4 Sons are Us, Alli of Tornadough, and Moi!
+That’s right – me!
 Click over to our Throwback Thursday post for links to their blogs and social media, rules and more info or just click on the blue leapfrog, below, to view all the Throwback Thursday Posts or enter your own!